Updating your ARTIK Board

 Another consideration is the Ubuntu

-vi editor, which defaults to a less user-friendly mode than in Fedora.
-Just create a file
+vi editor, which defaults to a less than user-friendly insert mode.
+To fix this, just enter

-set nocp to make it work as it did under Fedora.
+vi, it will work as it did under Fedora.